privacybydesign/irma-documentation/yivi-docs/docs/irma-server.md

 If the server is reachable from the internet, you should consider enabling authentication of session requests.

 ### Configuration files
-A configuration file can be provided using the `config` option (for example: `irma server --config ./irmaserver.json`).
+A configuration file can be provided using the `config` option (for example: `yivi irma server --config ./irmaserver.json`).
 When not specified, the server looks for a configuration file called `irmaserver.json` or `irmaserver.toml` or `irmaserver.yaml` in (1) the current path; (2) `/etc/irmaserver/`; (3) `$HOME/irmaserver`, in that order.
 A configuration file is not required; if none is found at any of these locations the server takes its configuration from just command line flags and environmental variables.

 ### Production mode
 When running the server in production, you should enable the `production` option.
 This enables stricter defaults on the configuration options for safety and prints warnings on possibly unsafe configurations.
-In particular, when `production` is enabled, the default values of some options change as follows (cf. `diff <(irma server -h) <(irma server -h --production)`):
+In particular, when `production` is enabled, the default values of some options change as follows (cf. `diff <(yivi irma server -h) <(yivi irma server -h --production)`):

 * `url` from `"http://$YOUR_LOCAL_IP:port"` to `""`: in development mode the `url` to which Yivi apps will connect is set by default to your current local IP address; in `production` mode you must configure it yourself.
 * [`no_auth`](#requestor-authentication) from `true` to `false`: you should consider enabling requestor authentication, or explicitly disable this by setting this flag to `true`.